 If any issues or non-compliances are identified during the assessment they shall be resolved to the satisfaction of the assessor and Assessment Team Leader.

-Where major Non-Conformances have been identified the IECEx Executive Secretary may consult with the IECEx Chairman and Executive to decide on such action to be taken and report at the next ExMC meeting.
+Where major Non-Conformances have been identified the IECEx Secretariat may consult with the ExAG Convener, ExAG Deputy Convener and Executive to decide on such action to be taken and report at the next ExMC meeting.
 Where the ExCB or ExTL does not agree with the course of action, the matter may be referred to the IECEx Board of Appeals, if requested by the ExCB or ExTL.
-During the period of referral to the Board of Appeal, the IECEx Chairman in consultation with other Members of the IECEx Executive shall decide on the status of the ExCB in question.
+During the period of referral to the Board of Appeal, the ExAG Convener and ExAG Deputy Convener in consultation with other Members of the IECEx Executive shall decide on the status of the ExCB in question.
 In extreme circumstances the status of temporary suspension may be considered.
-The IECEx Chairman shall report at the next ExMC meeting of actions taken.
+The ExAG Convener and ExAG Deputy Convener shall report at the next ExMC meeting of actions taken.

 Re-assessment

-On the fifth anniversary of the original assessment site visit or re-assessment site visit of an ExCB or ExTL a re-assessment, in accordance with the assessment procedure detailed in Section 1, shall be performed, by an assessment team appointed by the IECEx Executive Secretary.
+On the fifth anniversary of the original assessment site visit or re-assessment site visit of an ExCB, ExTL or ATF a re-assessment, in accordance with the assessment procedure detailed in Section 1, shall be performed, by an assessment team appointed by the IECEx Secretariat.

 Mid-term Surveillance Visits for the purposes of auditing Issued ExTRs and QARs